pzhaonet/rmarkdown/content/about/_index.md

 The other day @[Cloud2016](https://d.cosx.org/u/Cloud2016) shared [another nice beamer template](https://d.cosx.org/d/421591).
 I raised the question again, "how do you guys organize your collection of templates?"
 Later an idea came into my mind: why not build a website?

 That is basically why you see this site.

-On this site you can view the R Markdown templates by groups, see the live demos, and share your new discoveries.
-This is still far from a complete collection of R Markdown, thus your recommendations would be appreciated.

 Note that the R blogdown package is not displayed on this website, as the [Hugo theme gallery](https://themes.gohugo.io/) is already available.